auth0/Auth0.swift/EXAMPLES.md

 let credentialsManager = CredentialsManager(authentication: Auth0.authentication())
 ```

+> **Warning**
-> ⚠️ The Credentials Manager is not thread-safe, except for the `credentials()` method.
+> The Credentials Manager is not thread-safe, except for the `credentials()` method.
 Do not call its non thread-safe methods and properties from different threads without proper synchronization.

 ### Store credentials